leotiger/grav-plugin-backup-manager/README.md

 This plugin inludes support for cli and thus for automization.
 CLI allows for additional options.
 Investigate.
 Not all is fail-safe, but a lot of the stuff works well.

-One of the nice CLI features: you can specify "desperate/disparate" folders and a lot to be included in a backup...
-(Hope it works, haven't even testet thourhouly part of the
+One of the nice CLI features: you can specify "free" folders and a lot of them, all to be included in a backup, doesn't matter where they are in the Grav instance...
-features: one man out on mother sea a day...
+(Hope all this works good enough to maintain your interest, I didn't had the time to test all of the features thoroughly: one man out on a mother sea today...

 ## Credits